 4 Northwestern.
 Interdisciplinary Law Review 247 (2011).

-“Religion, Culture and Children’s Rights” Accepted for Presentation at the 2016 American Political Science Association Annual Meeting, Philadelphia, (September 2016).
+“Religion, Culture and Children’s Rights” Presented at the American Political Science Association Annual Meeting, Philadelphia, (September 2016).

 “Cultural Practices and Children’s Rights” Presented at the Third Annual Mid-Atlantic Law and Society Association meeting, New York City, (Oct.
 10, 2015).

 “Competence, Paternalism, and Dignity” Presented at the XXVII World Congress of the International Association for the Philosophy of Law and Social Philosophy (IVR) Washington, DC (July 31, 2015).

 “The Place of Autonomy Interests in Children’s Law” Presented at the Law and Society Association Annual Conference, Seattle, WA, (May 28-31st, 2015). • Paper also presented at the Association for the Study of Law, Culture and the Humanities conference Washington, DC (Mar.
 8, 2015).

 “A Critique of Parental Rights” presented at the Law and Society Association Annual Conference, Minneapolis, MN, (May 30, 2014). • Updated and expanded paper accepted for presentation at the Works In Progress seminar series, Yale Law School, New Haven, CT, April 2nd, 2015, under the title “Against Parental Rights.”

 • Paper also presented at the Association for the study of Law, Culture and Humanities, Virginia School of Law, Charlottesville, VA, (Mar.
 10, 2014). • Paper also presented at the Cambridge Political Philosophy Workshop Cambridge, UK (Nov.
 29, 2013).